Yōmei Bunko: The Konoe family and Yōmei Bunko

 The 17th head of the family, Konoe Nobutada (近衛信尹, 1565 – 1614, in later life known as 三藐院, Sanmyakuin), was one of the Kan'ei Sanpitsu (寛永三筆, the "Three brushes of Kan’ei"), the pre-eminent calligraphers of the period.
 Nobutada had no heir, so he adopted his nephew Konoe Nobuhiro (近衛信尋, Ōzan (応山) 1599–1649), who was the fourth son of Emperor Go-Yōzei.
 Nobuhiro was also a man of high culture, notably skilled in calligraphy, tea ceremony, and renga poetry.
 In the mid Edo period, the 21st head of the family, Konoe Iehiro (近衛家熈, 1667 – 1736, pen name 予楽院, Yoraku-in) was also famed for his artistic accomplishments as calligrapher and tea master.
 Iehiro compiled the Ōtekagami, an album of outstanding works of calligraphy from all ages that is now a National Treasure, and also personally hand-copied a large number of old calligraphic masterpieces that are only known to us today through Iehiro's transcriptions.

 On several occasions in modern times, beginning from 1900, this ancient family collection was entrusted to the Kyoto University Library (then the Kyoto Imperial University Library).
 Finally, Fumimaro Konoe, while serving as prime minister in the troubled times before and during the Second World War, decided to establish the Yōmei Bunko Foundation in 1938 as a permanent repository for his family's historical archive.
 The name Yōmei was taken from an alternative name for the Konoe family which derived from the Yōmeimon Gate, one of the 12 gates to the imperial palace outer grounds, inside which stood the old Konoe mansion.

 The Yōmei Bunko occupies an approximately 8,550m^{2} site in the Rakusai district, close to Ninna-ji Temple.
 In addition to the original buildings, two repositories and a reading room/office building, the Sukiya style Kozansō was added in 1944.
 Important examples of Showa period architecture, these have all been registered as National Tangible Cultural Assets.
 Most of the grounds lie within one of Kyoto's Preservation Districts for Groups of Historic Buildings, and adjoining the site to the north is a 28,916m^{2} forested hilly area containing numerous ponds also destined for preservation as a protected environment and landscape.

-The library collection contains many significant historical journals written by court nobility in addition to the Midō Kanpaku-ki diary of Fujiwara no Michinaga.
-There are letters written in their own hand by emperors and prominent historical figures, items related to court ceremonies and ritual, old manuscripts relating ancient legends and imperial poetry collections.
-In addition to being an invaluable historical resource, the collection also represents a unique history of the art of calligraphy.
+The library collection contains many historical journals written by court nobility in addition to the Midō Kanpaku-ki diary of Fujiwara no Michinaga.
+There are letters written in their own hand by emperors and prominent historical figures, items related to court ceremonies and ritual, manuscripts relating ancient legends, and imperial poetry collections.
+In addition to being a valuable historical resource, the collection also represents a unique history of the art of calligraphy.

 While many of the ancestral treasures of the old aristocratic and daimyō families were lost in the aftermath of the Second World War, this legacy of the Konoe family survived thanks to the timely establishment of the foundation, a fact that makes the collection even more uniquely valuable.